Metaphors of Movement

 Learn not only how to uncover your own metaphors, but how to engage them at a physiological and neurological level — a completely new approach to overcoming stuck states and creating effective movement towards our personal goals.
 The format of this class will be fun and experiential.
 Your trainer Mark Andreas will introduce each topic, share some examples, and demonstrate with volunteers in front of the group or with group guided exercises.
 Then you’ll have a chance to explore and practice each element in smaller groups, followed by group discussion and Q & A.

 Special Bonus: If you like, you can get a 90-min.
-Metaphors of Movement client session with Mark Andreas for the reduced price of $150, after you sign up for this level I training.
+Metaphors of Movement session with Mark Andreas for the reduced price of $150, after you sign up for this level I training.
 These sessions will take place over Zoom either before or after the training.
 Contact Mark here to arrange your session.

 Training Dates & Times: Jan.
 20, 21, 27 & 28, 2024 (Saturdays & Sundays)